The Apple Watch Series 8 and Apple Watch SE are up for preorder now — here’s what you need to know | CNN Underscored

-Apple updated its Apple Watch line today with the expected Apple Watch Series 8 and SE models that are decent, but not earth-shattering, upgrades over last year’s models.
+Apple updated its Apple Watch line on Sept.
+7 with the expected Apple Watch Series 8 and SE models that are decent (but not earth-shattering) upgrades over last year’s models.

 Where to preorder the Apple Watch Series 8 and SE